axel883/windows-ai-docs/docs/get-started-uwp.md

 - [Windows Machine Learning Code Generator VS 2017 extension](https://marketplace.visualstudio.com/items?itemName=WinML.mlgen)
 - Some basic UWP and C# knowledge

-## 1. Download the sample
+## 1. Open the project in Visual Studio

-First, you'll need to download our [MNIST Tutorial](https://github.com/Microsoft/Windows-Machine-Learning/tree/master/Samples/MNIST/Tutorial/cs) from GitHub.
+Once you've downloaded the project from GitHub or located it on your machine, launch Visual Studio and open the **MNIST_Demo.sln** file (it should be located at **&lt;Path to repo&gt;\Windows-Machine-Learning\Samples\MNIST\Tutorial\cs**).
+If the solution is shown as unavailable, you'll need to right-click the project in the **Solution Explorer** and select **Reload Project**.

 We've provided a template with implemented XAML controls and events, including:

 - An [InkCanvas](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.inkcanvas) to draw the digit.
 - [Buttons](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.button) to interpret the digit and clear the canvas.
 - Helper routines to convert the **InkCanvas** output to a [VideoFrame](https://docs.microsoft.com/uwp/api/windows.media.videoframe).

-A [completed MNIST sample](https://github.com/Microsoft/Windows-Machine-Learning/tree/master/Samples/MNIST/UWP/cs) is also available to download from GitHub.

-## 2. Open the project in Visual Studio

-Launch Visual Studio, and open the MNIST sample application.
-(If the solution is shown as unavailable, you'll need to right-click the project in the **Solution Explorer** and select **Reload Project**.)

 Inside the **Solution Explorer**, the project has three main code files: